department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/eligibility.md

 ### What if I don’t meet the minimum service requirements?

-You may still be able to get a COE if you were discharged due to:
+You may still be able to get a COE if you were discharged **for one of the following reasons**:

 - Hardship, **or**
 - The convenience of the government, **or**